 Manomet expends resources under government and private sector contracts and grants for specific purposes that are subject to review and audit by grantors or their representatives.
-Such audits could result in requests for reimbursement to the grantor Manomet if expenditures are disallowed.
+Such audits could result in requests for reimbursement from the grantor if Manomet expenditures are disallowed.
 Management does not anticipate such an event.
 However, management believes that such requests for reimbursement, if made, would not have a significant impact on the financial position of Manomet.
 Revenue from cost reimbursement contracts and grants is recognized as related costs are incurred on the projects.